viamrobotics/viam_flutter_hotspot_provisioning_widget/example/hotspot_provisioning/README.md

     - These values should match the prefix and password that were set in the viam-defaults.json.
     - See the [Machine Setup section](../../README.md#machine-setup) for more info on the viam-defaults.json.
 2. Run the example app by running `flutter run`
-3. Choose "Provision New Machine" or "Reconnect Machine"
+3. Choose "Provision New Machine", "Reconnect Machine", or "Replace Hardware"
 4. Follow the on-screen instructions

 ## Use Cases
-The app showcases two main use cases:
+The app showcases three main use cases:

 ### 1. Provision a new machine
 This flow demonstrates how to connect a **new robot** to the Viam platform for the first time.
 The process: